 It’s frustrating and it can lead to anger, resentment and loss.
 If you are feeling me on this it’s probably time for a little boundary refresh.
 Kind of uncomfortable but oh so worth it.
 I find these three easy steps work wonders when it’s time to clean up messy situations.

-- Have the uncomfortable conversation.
 Let’s face it.
 Communicating our boundaries – especially when we’ve let them slide – is deeply uncomfortable.
-It is hard to feel like we are letting someone down.
-It is hard to accept that someone might not like us or the line we’ve drawn.
+It is hard to feel like we are letting someone down or to accept that someone might not like us or the line we’ve drawn.
 It is hard to feel like we are putting a relationship at risk.
 However, it is worth it.
 When we communicate our boundaries – no matter how uncomfortable – we are not only being clear and honest with the other person, we are being clear and honest with ourselves.
 The reason that we know our boundaries is because when someone crosses them it feels bad.
 A boundary only exists in relationship.
 As long as we allow that feeling to persist everyone in the relationship loses.
 When we are honest not only will we feel better we will also create the possibility for more respectful, workable, and loving situations moving forward.

 All and all messy situations, fuzzy boundaries, building resentments, feelings of dissatisfaction are all opportunities for growth you’ll probably be grateful for later.
 Here’s to handling them sooner rather than later.
 With kindness rather than harshness.
 And to speaking your truth so you can live it.